jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 ```

 The implementation provides a clean separation between the text formatting logic (Python) and the UI display (QML), ensuring consistent text formatting across the application.

+## Development Notes & Known Issues

+This section captures insights gained during recent debugging and cleanup efforts (April 2025).

+### PhotoScreen Optimization (April 2025)
+- **Crossfade Implementation:** The PhotoScreen was enhanced with a dual-image crossfade system that ensures seamless transitions between images.
+This prevents any "blank screen" moments during image loading and creates a more polished user experience.
+- **Navigation Simplification:** The navigation system was simplified to use a fixed, sequential order based on filename sorting, making navigation more predictable and intuitive for users.
+- **Image Loading Logic:** Image loading was improved to prevent QML errors during rapid navigation and ensure transitions only happen when images are fully loaded.
+- **Debug Logs:** Additional logging was added to track image loading states and transition events, aiding future debugging efforts.

+### Dependency Management
+- The project's dependencies are managed via `requirements.txt`.
+- Initial analysis revealed the file was incomplete (missing `requests`, `fastapi`, `openai`, `Pillow`, etc.) and contained an unused package (`numpy`).
+- The `requirements.txt` file has been updated (April 2025) to accurately reflect runtime dependencies identified through code analysis for both frontend and backend. `pydub` was excluded as it appeared only necessary for a utility script (`frontend/wakeword/convert_format.py`).
+- **Recommendation:** Regularly verify `requirements.txt` against actual imports using tools like `pipreqs` or manual analysis, especially after adding/removing features.

+### Code Style & Quality
+- Static analysis using `flake8` identified numerous unused imports, a redefined function (`setup_chat_client` in `backend/config/config.py`), and an unused local variable (`msg_type` in `frontend/logic/message_handler.py`).
+These were removed.
+- `flake8` also identified many stylistic issues (line length, whitespace, indentation).
+- Automatic formatting using `black` has been applied to resolve most stylistic issues and enforce consistency.
+Most remaining `flake8` warnings are related to line length (E501), which `black` sometimes preserves for readability.
+- **Recommendation:** Consider integrating `flake8` and `black` into the development workflow (e.g., pre-commit hooks) to maintain code quality.

+### Runtime Issues & Fixes (Observed April 2025)
+- **Chat History Path (Fixed):** An error preventing chat history saving was identified due to a hardcoded user path (`/home/jack/...`) in `frontend/logic/chat_controller.py` (`_save_history_to_file` function).
+This caused a permission error for the actual user (`human`).
+The path was corrected to use a relative path (`./chat_history`) within the project directory.
+Ensure this directory exists or can be created by the application.
+- **Audio Configuration (Known Issue):** Logs showed numerous ALSA/JACK errors (e.g., `unable to open slave`, `Unknown PCM cards`, `Cannot open device /dev/dsp`).
+This indicates potential audio system misconfiguration on the target Linux environment (Raspberry Pi) that could cause instability and requires platform-specific investigation.
+- **Shutdown Error (Known Issue):** A QML TypeError (`PhotoController.stop_slideshow not available during cleanup`) occurs during application shutdown, originating from `PhotoScreen.qml`.
+This suggests an object lifetime or shutdown sequence issue between QML and the Python `PhotoController` that needs further debugging.
+- **Deepgram Connection (Observation):** Deepgram connection closure warnings and task cancellation errors were observed, potentially linked to shutdown or inactivity.

+## Recent UI Updates (April 2025)

+This section documents specific UI changes implemented recently:

+### Weather Controls (`frontend/qml/WeatherControls.qml`)
+- **Button Text:** The "7 Day Forecast" navigation button text was shortened to "7 Day".
+- **Selected Style:** The visual style for the selected navigation button ("72 Hour" or "7 Day") was updated.
+The semi-transparent background was removed, and a solid border with the color `#565f89` is now used to indicate selection.
+- **Button Width:** Both the "72 Hour" and "7 Day" buttons were set to a fixed `implicitWidth` of 90 pixels for visual consistency.

+### Calendar Controls (`frontend/qml/CalendarControls.qml`)
+- **Refresh Button:** A new refresh button was added using the `../icons/refresh.svg` icon (consistent with the Weather screen).
+- **Functionality:** This button is intended to trigger a data refresh/sync for calendar events and is currently configured to call `CalendarController.refreshEvents()`.

+### Bug Fixes (May 2025)
+- **Navigation and QML Component Simplification:** Fixed "Property has already been assigned a value" errors by:
+  1. Eliminating complex code that was causing property conflicts
+  2. Drastically simplifying the AlarmScreen.qml to remove unnecessary properties and functions
+  3. Using direct StackView.replace() with string paths for navigation
+  4. Removing excessive error handling and utility files that were adding complexity

+  This approach aligns with best practices: minimizing the codebase and eliminating complexity rather than adding layers to work around issues.

+- **AlarmNotificationDialog Creation (Fixed):** Fixed through simplification - by removing the complex dialog creation code that was no longer needed in our minimal implementation.

+### QML Design Philosophy (May 2025)

+The application follows these guidelines for component design and navigation:

+1. **Simplicity First**
+   - Keep components as simple as possible with minimal properties
+   - Avoid complex property bindings that can lead to conflicts
+   - Use direct string paths for navigation (e.g., `stackView.replace("ScreenName.qml")`)

+2. **Minimize Property Usage**
+   - Define only essential properties in components
+   - Avoid redefining properties that exist in parent components
+   - Be cautious with property initialization, especially for complex types

+3. **Direct Navigation**
+   - Navigate between screens using simple StackView operations
+   - Keep navigation logic straightforward without excessive error handling
+   - Avoid creating intermediate components dynamically when possible

+4. **Modular Components**
+   - Break large components into smaller, focused ones
+   - Keep files under 200-300 lines for maintainability
+   - Separate visual elements from business logic

+These principles help avoid common QML issues like property binding conflicts and component creation errors.